What $100K actually pays — after tax

 | Quebec (Montreal) | $65,000 – $68,000 | $1,250 – $1,308 |

-CPP and EI reduce take-home before tax
+CPP and EI reduce take-home before income tax

-Beyond income tax, all Canadian employees contribute to:
+All Canadian employees contribute to:

-- Canada Pension Plan (CPP): approximately $3,867 per year (2026 rate on $100K earnings).
-This is your retirement contribution - not optional for most employees.
+- Canada Pension Plan (CPP): ~$3,867/year on $100K.
+Mandatory retirement contribution for most employees.

-Provincial sales tax adds to day-to-day costs
+Provincial sales tax adds to everyday costs

 - Ontario: 13% HST on most goods and services

-- British Columbia: 5% GST + 7% PST = 12% on most goods
+- British Columbia: 5% GST + 7% PST = 12%

 - Quebec: 5% GST + 9.975% QST = ~15%